QHPC-SP-Research-Lab/Respiratory-Rate-Database/README.md

 Inside each subfolder you will find 31 recordings following the CODE column of the <a href="https://github.com/QHPC-SP-Research-Lab/Respiratory-Rate-Database/blob/main/Metadata.md">Metadata.xlsx</a> file.

-Example 1.
-This figure shows an example of the signal XXX.wav, captured with the device XXX with a RR=10.
+Example.
+This figure shows an example of the signal XXX.wav, belonging to the RRinervasO set, with a RR=10.

 Figure 1

-Example 2.
-This figure shows an example of the signal XXX.wav, captured with the device XXX with a RR=18.
-Figure 2

 <p align="right">(<a href="#readme-top">back to top</a>)</p>